alt-text-task-force/.github/profile/scipy-2022-comic-alt-text.md

 The two people are 'Ally' and Friend'.

 Friend and Ally are walking down an alleyway.
+The two of them are are chatting happily.

 Friend is using a white cane to navigate.
-The two of them are are chatting happily.
+It has a rollable marshmellow tip.
+It is non-collapsible- he prefers the extra sensitivity.
+He wears a cool pair of sunglasses.

+Ally as a bandana across their head, like an 80s aerobics instructor or Rambo wannabe.

 ## Panel 2
 Ally suddenly stops in front of the City Ramen sign